atulfokk/BuySellPoint/README.md

 # BuySellPoint
 What does it do:
 A simple application for individuals who trade shares as a side hobby.
-It helps to keep track of prices of shares I am interested in, and to get runtime WindowsNotification.
+It helps to keep track of prices of shares of your choice, and to get runtime WindowsNotification.

 Technologies:
 Python, yahoo finance.